jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 title: 'The Art of War: 10 best quotes and ideas'
 permalink: /art-of-war-quotes-and-summary/
 tags:
-  - boxing-lessons
-  - quotes-and-summaries
+  - book-quotes-and-summaries
 description: >-
   The Art of War is a Chinese military classic with many lessons that apply today.
 In this post, I cover 10 lessons with modern applications.
 image: /assets/images/thumbnails/the-art-of-war.jpeg
 ---
-The Art of War is an ancient Chinese military guide by Sun Tzu that was penned sometime around the 5th century, B.C.&nbsp; It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.
+The Art of War is an ancient Chinese military guide by Sun Tzu that was penned sometime around the 5th century B.C.&nbsp; It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.

 It's a surprisingly short read.
-I read it on my kindle and the page counter had it pegged at 30 pages, including pre and post-text filler.
+I read it on my kindle, and the page counter had it pegged at 30 pages, including pre and post-text filler.
 This makes sense, as it's actually the lead text in an ancient anthology called ["The Seven Military Classics"](https://en.wikipedia.org/wiki/Seven_Military_Classics){: target="_blank" rel="noopener noreferrer"} by Emperor Shenzong of Song.&nbsp;

 Despite its short length, the ideas it's packed with apply to many areas in life.
-The strategies are applicable to modern warfare, business, negotiation, and even relationships.
+The strategies apply to modern warfare, business, negotiation, and even relationships.

 I read through The Art of War and took notes on what I thought were the most important ideas and quotes.
 If you don't have time to read the book yourself or just want a refresher, these big ideas and quotes from The Art of War should prove to make you a better combatant in the battleground of life.&nbsp;